matthew-sochor-zz/assert_types/README.md

 # assert_types: the python decorator you never knew you needed
-`Python decorator to assert types hints for python functions
+Python decorator to assert types hints for python functions

+This is a relatively lightweight version, for a heavier more customizable project, see: https://github.com/RussBaz/enforce

 Add this as a decorator in front of any python function and it will add assertions to the type hints